It would be nice to spot untruths when you hear them. We have some tips for doing so -- scout's honor!

-Deception is as old as human history, and efforts to catch liars at their game probably are just as old.
-Most of us lie every day, apparently, from white lies to whoppers.
+Let’s face it: Most of us lie every day.
 A famous study at the University of Massachusetts found that “60 percent of people lied at least once during a 10-minute conversation and told an average of two to three lies.”

 Most of us are not very good at spotting a lie.
-And science, despite its many triumphs, so far hasn’t done much better.
-Lie detectors, or polygraph machines, aren’t reliable enough to be used in most courts, and while brain researchers keep working at unraveling the mechanism of lying, they have come up with nothing definitive.
+And science so far hasn’t done much better.
+Polygraph machines aren’t reliable enough to be used in most courts.
+And while brain researchers keep trying to unravel the mechanism of lying, they have come up with nothing definitive.

 1. Voice changes

 Changes in a person’s normal behavior can betray discomfort of some sort, and might be a tip-off to lies.
 These departures from normal behavior are most useful when you are observing someone you know well and are familiar with their normal patterns and departures from those patterns.

 If you don’t know your subject well, spend time paying attention to how she or he normally talks and acts when relaxed.
 Is her speech normally slow or quick, loud or soft?
 What is the quality of his voice usually like?
 Then, watch for distinct, but not subtle, changes from the normal pattern, retired FBI criminal profiler Gregg McCrary tells Real Simple.

 suriyachan / Shutterstock.com